Rasika Joshi

 Rasika Joshi (12 September 1972 – 7 July 2011) was an Indian actress.
 A Marathi theatre, Indian television and film actress, she was known for Maharashtrian roleplays in Hindi films.

 Career

 She began her career with a Marathi play by Lata Narvekar called Uncha Mazha Zoka, starring Avinash Masurekar and Smita Talvalkar.
 Her last movie was Ram Gopal Verma's movie Not a Love Story.
 She worked as writer, director and actor in the play White Lily And Night Rider.

 Filmography

 Hindi

 She was first noticed and applauded in Ek Hasina Thi.
-She became quite a favourite of RGV and Priyadarshan.
+She became quite a favourite of directors RGV and Priyadarshan and frequently appeared in their works.
 Some of her Hindi movies include: